Dominhthai/multimodal-imbalanced-intra-inter/README.md

+# A method for Balanced Multimodal Learning
-# This project solves the imbalanced problem of learning among modalities in 2 steps: Intra- and Inter- Learning.
+This project solves the imbalanced problem of learning among modalities in 2 steps: Intra- and Inter- Learning.

 ## Intra-: Implemented at Feed-forward stage and inside each single modality.
 * At feed-forward stage, we drop features of strong modalities probabilistically.